Python Security Guide

 Chapter 12: Incident Response Automation: Speed Saves Money

-In security incidents, every minute costs money.
-The average data breach takes 287 days to identify and contain, costing $4.45 million globally.
-Python automation cuts response time from hours to minutes.
+Time matters.
+Enormously.
+In security incidents, every minute attackers maintain access costs money through data theft, system damage, and regulatory penalties.
+The average data breach takes 287 days to identify and contain, costing $4.45 million globally according to IBM's research, which means Python automation that cuts response time from hours to minutes doesn't just improve security—it directly saves money by limiting damage scope before attackers can escalate privileges, move laterally, and exfiltrate sensitive data.

 Real-World Scenario: Compromised Account Detection